aalroas/LaraOrg/README.md

-# Organization Laravel App  -  PHP Laravel Framework
+Laravel App for Organization and Charity - PHP Laravel Framework